iar1000/DolfinFisherSolver/ParameterInference/README.md

 # Parameter Inference
 ## Setup
-1. create missing folders
-   `mkdir runs`
-2. generate a run directory and run scripty with `setupRun.py`.
+Generate a run directory and run scripty with `setupRun.py`.
 Take a look at the script to see the parameters you can set.

 The following are generated inside the run directory: